Georgia Car Shipping: 2026 Costs & Routes

 How Georgia Auto Transport Works

-Car shipping in Georgia doesn't have to be complicated.
-Whether you're moving to California or sending a vehicle to Florida, understanding how auto transport works helps you make smart decisions.
-The process starts with knowing the difference between brokers and carriers.
-A broker like Sakaem Logistics connects you with actual carriers who move your vehicle.
-Carriers own and operate the trucks that transport your car.
-Using a reputable broker is important because they vet carriers for good reviews and proper insurance, protecting your vehicle throughout the journey.
+Car shipping in Georgia is a straightforward process when you understand how it works.
+Whether you're moving to California, Texas, or anywhere else, auto transport follows the same basic steps.
+The key is knowing the difference between brokers and carriers.
+A broker like Sakaem Logistics connects you with actual carriers who transport your vehicle.
+Carriers are the companies that own the trucks and trailers.
+Using a reputable broker matters because they find carriers with good reviews and proper insurance.
+This protects you throughout the entire car shipping process.

 Here's how car shipping works from start to finish.
 First, call a broker to get a quote for your auto transport needs.
-The broker then searches for a reliable carrier that matches your route and vehicle type.
-Once a carrier is found, they'll schedule a pickup time that works for you.
-Before the carrier arrives, clear out all personal items from your car—carriers only transport the vehicle itself.
-Make sure your car can roll on its own power and has about a quarter tank of gas.
-When the carrier picks up your vehicle, they'll load it onto their truck and begin transport to your destination.
-After delivery, you'll pay the broker or carrier directly, typically at pickup or delivery time.
+The broker will then search for a reliable carrier who can pick up your vehicle.
+Once a carrier is selected, they'll contact you to schedule a pickup time.
+Before the carrier arrives, clear out all personal items from your car.
+The vehicle must be in working condition and able to roll onto the transport truck.
+Fill the tank to about a quarter full—this gives the carrier enough fuel for pickup and delivery without wasting money on excess gas.